 The Wine of the Elqui Valley

-Located in the heart of the Elqui, Viña Falernia offers tours of their vineyards and tastings of their popular wines.
+Located in the heart of the Elqui, Viña Falernia offers tours of its vineyards and tastings of its popular wines.

 - Address: Ruta 41, Km 52 Vicuña, Chile